I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 The barn door thumped behind me in the wind.

-The severed limb was dropped with a sickly wet thud and the monster snorted softly, tilting its head to the side.
+The severed limb dropped with a sickly wet thud and the monster snorted softly, tilting its head to the side.
 It sniffed, as though trying to figure out what small creature would dare approach so boldly.

 We stared at each other in the glow of the lantern, the moments stretching, then a strong gust of wind slammed the door shut behind me with a boom that shook the building.